 Fletcher endured a number of death threats in his life.
 His closest call may have been in Chicago on September 24, 1969, when he arrived to hold hearings on implementation of Affirmative Action in the local building trades.
 Upwards of 3,000 angry white construction workers blocked the entrance to the Federal Building, "pummeling a black motorist's car" and menacing a cluster of brave white women lobbying for union and job-site integration.
 Fletcher moved the hearings to a better-secured location, the U.S. Customs House, having received assurances from the White House it would send in federal troops if necessary.
-He shouldered his way through another cursing crowd of hard hats as some 200 helmeted policemen and U.S. marshals stationed themselves at entrances.
-A very large target, Fletcher was a profile in courage.
+Two-hundred helmeted policemen and U.S. marshals stationed themselves at entrances.
+A very large target, Art Fletcher was a profile in courage.
 Friends feared he wouldn't get out of Chicago alive.

-When the shouting finally stopped, inside at least, contractors, unions and community groups agreed "to a voluntary plan to admit as many as 4,000 more blacks into the construction unions by the end of 1971."
+When the shouting finally stopped, inside at least, contractors, unions and community groups agreed "to a voluntary plan to admit as many as 4,000 more blacks into the unions construction by the end of 1971."
 Fletcher described the experience as transformative-a moment when he "faced the elementary forces of life, racism and fear of loss of jobs," resulting in a battle of "naked power."

 Fletcher talks with President Nixon in 1971 as he departs the administration to head the United Negro College Fund.
-UPI photo

-A year later, the number of blacks employed as skilled workers on Revised Philadelphia Plan projects nationwide had jumped from 2 percent to 22.7 percent.
+UPI photo workers on Revised Philadelphia Plan projects nationwide had jumped from 2 percent to 22.7 percent.
 By 1971, however, it was abundantly clear voluntary plans weren't working.
-And mandatory plans were now, to use the vernacular of the Nixon White

-House, "in variance with the administration's goals at this point in time"-chief among them securing the re-election of the president.
+And mandatory plans were now, to use the vernacular of the Nixon White House, "in variance with the administration's goals at this point in time"-chief among them securing the re-election of the president.
 Fletcher was disheartened.
 The Oval Office Watergate tapes document Nixon's visceral determination to "screw" his enemies and win four more years.
 Whatever it took included opposing minority-hiring quotas.
 In a Labor Day speech to an audience of cheering construction workers Nixon all but abandoned the Philadelphia Plan.